Privado-Inc/charts/code-analysis/README.md

 4. Resources: All `cpu` and `memory` values.
 5. Storage: All `storage` values to set storage size.
 As well as the `storageClass` to configure which storage will be used.
 6. Update values in `enterpriseConf`.

-## Releasing Charts:
-Charts will be released everytime "Chart.version" is updated.
-To trigger a release, upgrade the version.